fMoW/baseline/README.md

 -nm: do not use metadata for training or testing
 ```

-Our best performing model is the CNN-only approach, which sums predictions over each temporal view and then takes an argmax.
-However, we provide code for using an LSTM, which performs slightly worse, so that modifications can be made.

 ## Pre-trained Models

 Pre-trained models can be found under Releases: [https://github.com/fMoW/baseline/releases](https://github.com/fMoW/baseline/releases)